 How to Avoid Sales Objections

 There are specific reasons these objections happen, and in most cases, they can be avoided if the sales persons have the skills, techniques, and knowledge.
-However, following a strategic step-by-step sales process that asks the right questions at the right time, you can remove these sales objections before they happen.
+However, by following a strategic step-by-step sales process that asks the right questions at the right time, you can remove these sales objections before they happen.